Weekly Gem #37 Mr. Heywood answered, "I think not."

 The robbers' arrogance was undoubtedly diminished when the quiet and unassuming bank clerk, Joseph Heywood, refused to open the safe.
 Perhaps taking advantage of the consternation brought about by Heywood standing firm, another bank employee saw a chance to make a break for it.
 He escaped, being badly wounded in the process, but raised the alarm.
-Time to get the heck out of Dodge!
-The gang departed the bank with a bag of nickels, one of them killing Heywood on the way out.
+The gang realized it was time to get the heck out of Dodge!
+They departed the bank with a nothing but a bag of nickels, one of them killing Mr. Heywood on the way out.

 In addition to being the bank clerk, Heywood was also the Carleton College treasurer.
 From a plaque in his honor at Carleton College: "The President [of Carleton College] has been inspecting the new time lock which had just been placed upon the door of the vault.
 The circumstance recalled to his mind the famous St. Albans bank-raid, which had especially interested him through his personal acquaintance with the victimized cashier.
 Having spoken of the course pursued by the raiders in that case, he said, in mere playfulness, to Mr. Heywood, "Now if robbers should come in here and order you to open this vault, would you do it?"